What sets ZCS apart from the competition?

 2016 ZCS Engineering hires its first registered architect, Joelle Harris.

-2017 Company evolves and is rebranded as ZCS Engineering and Architecture to provide clients with comprehensive in-house services.
+2017 Company rebrands as ZCS Engineering and Architecture as it evolves to provide clients with comprehensive in-house services.
 ZCS establishes a formal company organizational model.
-Russ Carter, Sy Allen, Louise Ganong, Zach Stokes, and Matt Smith are named Principals and Joelle Harris is named an Associate.
+Russ Carter, Sy Allen, Louise Ganong, Zach Stokes, and Matt Smith are principals.

 2018 ZCS Engineering and Architecture surpasses 50 employees including registered professionals with registrations throughout the country.